 This way, each room of your house will look more like it was designed in the last two or three years or specifically in your favorite architectural style.

 The faucets and handles in a house can really date the design.
-Everyone knows that stout little chrome faucets are out of style and that arcing mixed metals are in.
+Currently, stout little chrome faucets are out of style and arcing mixed metals are in.
 From brushed steel to antiqued bronze, you can change the little accents in every room that has a sink or shower with just a few fixture upgrades.

 Give yourself a sink with better water pressure, filtration, and aeration while also updating the fixture style of the house.
 Or you can install fixtures to match the style of each individual room.
 A new showerhead in the latest style can also be a luxurious boost to every bath.